xbax486/lender-maintenance/README.md

 3. environment.ts: This is the file that lists the environment variables used in production environment.

 If the user clicks "No" on the modal, then the modal closes.
 However, if the user clicks "Yes" on the modal, then all changes would be lost and the user would be navigated back to lenders maintainance table.

+## Important third-party libraries

+1. Bootstrap: A Powerful, extensible, and feature-packed frontend toolkit.
+Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins (https://getbootstrap.com/)
+2. Font Awesome: A popular icon library and toolkit, used by millions of designers, developers, and content creators (https://fontawesome.com/)
+3. Lodash: A modern JavaScript utility library delivering modularity, performance & extras (https://lodash.com/)
+4. ngx-toastr: A node package that helps developers use Toast messages in their apps with different versions of Angular (https://www.npmjs.com/package/ngx-toastr)

 ## Running unit tests